korara78/star-match-game/README.md

 -The body of the application is split into the 'left' side and 'right' side elements.
 The left side contains stars while the right contains number buttons.

 -@media Screen with max-width: 768px allows the application to be responsive for smart phones.
 The app maintains 100% width.
 The right side of the body will contain a background color of red to denote a smaller screen is being used as well as providing better contrast.
-T

 # Getting Started with Create React App